rajjeet/gatsby-blog/src/pages/posts/top-5-principles-software-developer/index.md

 10 to 20 minutes.
 Once you have that productive level of focus, keep it for 90-120 minutes before taking a 10-20 minute break, to recharge your brain, eyes and body.
 Doing 3 to 6 of these cycles everyday is the sweet spot.

-Here are my 3 ways of gaining deep concentrations:
+Here are my 3 ways of achieving deep concentration:
 1. Investing in noise cancelling headphones - helps me block out distracting conversations and noises
 2. Close all email/messaging clients (or change status to Do Not Disturb) - you will only get contacted if something is truly urgent.
 Set aide time for emails separately.
 3. Have a personalized, prioritized list of tasks that need to be achieved and put all energy on a single item at a time